Shailendra (lyricist): Early life

-Career as a lyricist
+Career in films

 Shailendra started his career as an apprentice with Indian Railways in Matunga workshop, Mumbai in 1947.
-He started writing poetry during these days.
+He began to write poetry at this time.

-The filmmaker Raj Kapoor noticed Shailendra, when the latter was reading out his poem Jalta hai Punjab at a mushaira (poetic symposium).
+The filmmaker Raj Kapoor noticed Shailendra, when the latter read his poem Jalta hai Punjab at a mushaira (poetic symposium).
 Kapoor offered to buy the poem Jalta Hai Punjab written by Shailendra and for his movie Aag (1948).
-Shailendra, a member of the left wing Indian People's Theatre Association (IPTA), was wary of mainstream Indian cinema and refused.
+Shailendra, a member of the leftist Indian People's Theatre Association (IPTA), was wary of mainstream Indian cinema and refused.
 However, after his wife became pregnant, Shailendra himself approached Raj Kapoor in need of money.
 At this time, Raj Kapoor was filming Barsaat (1949), and two of the film songs had not yet been written.
 For ₹ 500, Shailendra wrote these two songs: Patli kamar hai and Barsaat mein.
 The music for Barsaat was composed by Shankar–Jaikishan.

 The team of Raj Kapoor, Shailendra, and Shankar–Jaikishan went on to produce many other hit songs.
-The song 'Awara Hoon' from the 1951 film Awaara, written by Shailendra, became the most appreciated Hindustani film song outside India at the time.
-Shailendra had penned down plenty songs lyrics for Raj Kapoor's film.
-Shree 420 released in 1955 is one of them.
-All songs of this film were super hits and till date people sing in various occasions.
-One can easily understand the power and magic of Shailendra's lyrics from the song "Pyaar hua iqaraar hua hai, Pyaar se phir kyo darta hai dil", is till date evergreen golden classic song of Bollywood.
+The song 'Awara Hoon' from the 1951 film Awaara, written by Shailendra, became the most appreciated Indian film song outside India at the time.
+Shailendra wrote lyrics for the songs of most of Raj Kapoor’s films, Shree 420 released in 1955 is one of them.
+All songs of this film were hits and they are still sung on various occasions.
+One can easily understand the power and magic of Shailendra's lyrics from the song "Pyaar hua iqaraar hua hai, Pyaar se phir kyo darta hai dil", remains an evergreen Bollywood song.